 Download the Complete Guide to 401(k) Business Financing – you can save it for later or print it at your leisure.

 ROBS is different.
-It allows prospective business owners to fund or purchase a new or existing independent business or franchise completely debt free.
-This means in the crucial first few years of the business, cash flow can be focused toward growing your new business without the burden of a monthly loan payment.
+It allows prospective business owners to fund or buy a new or existing independent business or franchise completely debt-free.
+This means in the crucial first few years of the business, you can focus your cash flow on growing your new business without the burden of a monthly loan payment.

 Below is a graph highlighting the average monthly payments for several popular funding options.

-There are many other benefits of the ROBS product that prospective business owners may value.
-These benefits include, but are not limited to:
+There are many other benefits of ROBS that prospective business owners may value.
+Among others, these ROBS benefits include: